Maternity Style Ideas for Summer

 Maternity style tip #5: White’s all-right.

-White cotton dresses are the definition of easy chic in the summer, and a crisp white shirt will lend a fresh vibe to every growing bod.
+White cotton dresses are the definition of easy chic in the summer, and a crisp white shirt or t-shirt will lend a fresh vibe to every growing bod.
 What’s more, lighter colours reflect sunlight to keep you extra cool when the sun beats down.
 You can also introduce white into your workwear with an all-white blazer - whether you prefer a structured style or a looser cut, it’s a time-honored staple and a summer winner.

 Maternity style tip #6: Lighten the load.